Every business needs a vision - a clear definition of what its leadership seeks the business to become.

 This, involves determining which projects will be completed (and as importantly, which ones will NOT be done), by whom and when, and how many resources - work hours, money, and assets - will be required.

-Now, this is lovely for the whiteboard but what business more often than not looks like is this:
+Now, this is lovely for the whiteboard but what a company's strategic plan more often than not looks like is this:

 Unclear, Unshared Vision.
 With all the time most management teams spend talking to each other, it's surprising how often they have different pictures of what everyone is supposed to be doing and in what direction they are supposed to be heading.